Bug reports that land in Jira, ready to fix — push to the trackers your devs use

 Why Bugzy

 Most bug-to-tracker integrations push a title and a screenshot.
-Bugzy pushes the full reproduction package, two-way syncs status, and routes by environment, release or severity automatically.
+Bugzy pushes the full reproduction package, supports auto or manual sync per project, and routes by environment, release or severity automatically.

 2. 2Full reproduction per issue